Eddie Rosario Preview, Player Props: Braves vs. Giants

 Giants Pitching Rankings

-- Giants pitchers combine to surrender the fifth-fewest home runs in baseball (138 total, 1.1 per game).
+- The Giants surrender the sixth-fewest home runs in baseball (140 total, 1.1 per game).

-- Walker (4-2) takes the mound for the Giants in his 11th start of the season.
-He's put together a 2.14 ERA in 46 1/3 innings pitched, with 53 strikeouts.

-- In his last time out -- out of the bullpen on Wednesday -- the right-hander tossed a scoreless third of an inning against the Philadelphia Phillies without surrendering a hit.
+- The 27-year-old righty pitched in relief in his last outing this season, one of 28 appearances so far.

-- In 34 games this season, the 27-year-old has put up a 2.14 ERA and 10.3 strikeouts per nine innings, while giving up a batting average of .244 to opposing batters.
+- In 28 appearances this season, he has compiled a 3.34 ERA and averages 7.6 strikeouts per nine innings while opposing batters are hitting .235 against him.

 © 2023 Data Skrive.
 All rights reserved.